 But just a better on-page time doesn’t mean better conversion.

 An explainer video needs to make use of the time your viewers spend watching it.
 That is why you need to properly prepare the script, like we’ve talked about in the header above.

-Another thing that you should know about an explainer video is that the longer it is, the more viewers who quit watching it.
+Another thing that you should know about explainers is that the longer they are, the more viewers will quit watching them.

-Our latest study on the connection between an explainer video’s duration and viewer retention rate shows that on average, explainer videos that are ≤ 60 seconds retain the most attention at 77%.
+Our latest study on the connection between an explainer video’s duration and viewer retention rate shows that on average, clips that are ≤ 60 seconds retain the most attention at 77%.

 The retained attention percentage decreases as videos grow longer in duration.
-Past the two-minute mark, explainer videos only get watched 47% of their total duration.
+Past the two-minute mark, animated videos only get watched 47% of their total duration.

-This shows that an explainer video, while it encourages visitors to stay on your website longer, still has limitations in its viable length before it loses viewers’ attention completely.
+This shows that an explainer, while it encourages visitors to stay on your website longer, still has limitations in its viable length before it loses viewers’ attention completely.

 Assuming you write a great script with everything you need to tell about your product, your explainer video will retain visitors’ attention for just the right amount of time and deliver a better sales pitch.